-It's important to follow your healthcare provider’s recommendations about a gluten-free diet and medicines.
-Iodine and some nonsteroidal anti-inflammatory medicines (NSAIDs) can trigger the condition.
-So, you may be told to avoid iodized salt and certain NSAIDs.
+It's important to follow your healthcare provider’s advice about a gluten-free diet and medicines.
+Iodine and some nonsteroidal anti-inflammatory drugs (NSAIDs) can trigger the condition.
+So you may be told not to have iodized salt and certain NSAIDs.

 When should I call my healthcare provider?

 If your symptoms get worse or you have new symptoms, call your healthcare provider.